skills/review-pull-requests/README.md

 ### :keyboard: Activity: Assign yourself as a reviewer

 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
-1. We made a pull request for you from the `add-game` branch, so open that pull request.
+1. We made a pull request for you from the `update-game` branch, so open that pull request.
 1. Under **Reviewers** on the right side of the screen, add yourself.
 1. Wait about 20 seconds then refresh this page for the next step.